 A MOTIVATIONAL, INSPIRATIONAL TEEN BOOK EVERY PARENT, YOUTH WORKER AND TEACHER SHOULD READ

-Robin has promoted the spirit of mentoring in five published books, workshops and seminars for teachers and, in his position as Career Transition Manager with the Schools Industry Partnership, serving 41 high schools in the Blue Mountains, Penrith and Hawkesbury regions of Outer Western Sydney, he delivered career presentations to Year 9 to 12 students and gave talks on ‘Generation Y2Z’ to parents and teachers.
+Robin has promoted the spirit of mentoring in eleven published books and five published ebooks, workshops and seminars for teachers and, in his position as Career Transition Manager with the Schools Industry Partnership, serving forty-one high schools in the Blue Mountains, Penrith, and Hawkesbury regions of Outer Western Sydney, Australia he delivered career presentations to Year 9 to 12 students and gave talks on ‘Generation Y2Z’ to parents and teachers.

-In 2009 Robin was appointed an Associate Head (Executive Director of Faith and Community) at St Paul’s School in Brisbane, Australia, a co-educational School from PP-12 of about 1400 students, a position he held until his retirement at the end of March 2017.
-During this time Robin introduced Peer Mentoring, Peer Support and Life Skills programs, whilst also assisting with the development of Student Leaders, Coaching and Mentoring teachers and writing a parenting Blog.
-Letter 2 A Teen, first published in 2008, was updated towards the end of 2016
+In 2009 Robin was appointed an Associate Head at St Paul’s School in Brisbane, Australia, a co-educational School from PP-12 of about 1400 students, a position he held until his retirement at the end of March 2017.
+During this time Robin introduced Peer Mentoring, Peer Support and Life Skills programs, while also assisting with the development of Student Leaders, Coaching and Mentoring teachers and writing a parenting Blog.

 Why Letter 2 a Teen?